kcook98765/plugin.video.librarygenie/LOCAL_SEARCH_DOCUMENTATION.md

 Key indexes for search performance:
 - `media_type` for filtering movies/episodes
-- `year` for year-based queries
-- Text search relies on SQLite's built-in string matching
+- Text search relies on SQLite's built-in LIKE operations

 ---